Press "Enter" to skip to content

 And what a sight met our eyes – in fact, it took over our senses from the word go.
 These “Dollu Kunitha” dancers were so energetic and cheerful that I couldn’t help shaking a leg with them!

 We were eager to see what the three days had in store.
-We knew that a bevy of Top folk artistes were lined up – from West Bengal, Kerala, Kutch, Rajasthan, Maharashtra, Assam, Indonesia, Sri Lanka and Norway to showcase their talents.
+We knew that a bevy of Top folk artists were lined up – from West Bengal, Kerala, Kutch, Rajasthan, Maharashtra, Assam, Indonesia, Sri Lanka and Norway to showcase their talents.

 After the Dollu dancers, it was Rajasthan’s colorful artists dancing to the beat.
 See the guys on stilts at the back?
 They were walking all over the lawn!